Hogs & Pork

 ERS conducts research and analyses on the livestock market, including the hogs and pork market, and provides a monthly industry outlook as well as current and historical data covering supply, use, prices, and trade of pork.

-- The Livestock Dairy and Poultry Outlook (LDP), a monthly report that analyzes impacts of changes in USDA's World Agricultural Supply and Use Estimates on domestic and international markets for beef, pork, lamb, poultry, eggs, and dairy products.
-Monthly reports on the hog and pork industry outlook contain data covering supply, use, prices, and trade.
+- The Livestock, Dairy, and Poultry Outlook (LDP), a monthly report that analyzes the impacts of changes in USDA's World Agricultural Supply and Use Estimates on domestic and international markets for beef, pork, lamb, poultry, eggs, and dairy products.
+Monthly reports on the hogs and pork industry outlook contain data covering supply, use, prices, and trade.

-- Livestock and Meat Domestic monthly data set (hyperlink) containing current and historical data on pork, beef, veal, and poultry, including production, supply, use, and farm prices.
+- Livestock & Meat Domestic Data, a monthly dataset that contains current and historical data on pork, beef, veal, and poultry, including production, supply, use, and farm prices

 - Meat Price Spreads, a monthly data set that provides average price values, and the differences among those values, at the farm, wholesale, and retail stages of the production and marketing chain for selected cuts of beef, pork, and broilers.
 In addition, retail prices are provided for beef and pork cuts, turkey, whole chickens, eggs, and dairy products.

-In addition to the periodic Outlook reports and data products, ERS publishes reports providing indepth analyses of conditions and events that influence domestic and global hog and pork markets, including industry structure, consumption trends, and manure management.
+In addition to the periodic Outlook reports and data products, ERS produces reports providing in-depth analyses of conditions and events that influence domestic and global hogs and pork markets, including industry structure, consumption trends, and manure management.